IntelliSound/intelliSound-Server/README.md

 ## Overview

 The intelliSound API allows a client to create and train a simple predictive neural network.
 The network is based on a simple perceptron algorithm, which is a feed forward neural network.
 A neural network is trained on a simple audio waveform, and the neural network will learn to predict this pattern.
-When activated, it will take a random noise seed, and attempt to build its own version of the audio waveform it has been trained on, based on that seed input.
+When activated, it will take a random noise seed as default, and attempt to build its own version of the audio waveform it has been trained on, based on that seed input.
+There are additional optional query parameters which allow a user to choose a different seed input on which the neural network can use to build the output audio.

 ## Getting Started